 In the main body of the submitted manuscript this order should be followed: abstract, main text, references, appendix, figure captions, tables and figures.
-Do not place tables and figures in the main text.
 Author details, keywords and acknowledgements are entered separately during the online submission process, as is the abstract, though this is to be included in the manuscript as well.
 During submission authors are asked to provide a word count; this is to include ALL text, including that in tables, figures, references etc.

 Please consider the title very carefully, as these are often used in information-retrieval systems.
 Please use a concise and informative title (avoiding abbreviations where possible).
 Make sure that the health or healthcare focus is clear.